Guns N’ Roses Australian tour confirmed for February 2017

 Australian fanpage Guns Over Oz cited a source that said there are likely dates for.
 Update: The confirmed dates are: Brisbane (Feb 7), Sydney (Feb 10), Adelaide (Feb 18) and Perth (Feb 21).
 New Zealand shows are also under consideration although this is less certain.

-reportedly go on presale on August 23 for all Australian dates.
+The shows will reportedlygo on presale on August 23 for all Australian dates.
 The Perth show is expected to be sold through Ticketmaster while the others will be through Ticketek.
 The latter site does have a notification waitlist for Guns N’ Roses Australian tour dates although it doesn’t reveal any details.

 Not in This Lifetime Tour first Australian trip for band in 25 years